pivotal/docs-tap/convention-service/creating-conventions.md

 the convention servers sequentially, based on the `priority` value that's set on the convention server.
 For more information, see [ClusterPodConvention](reference/cluster-pod-convention.html).

-Once all convention servers are finished processing a PodIntent for a workload, the convention controller updates the PodIntent with the latest version of the PodTemplateSpec and sets `PodIntent.status.conditions[].status=True` where `PodIntent.status.conditions[].type=Ready`.
+After all convention servers are finished processing a PodIntent for a workload, the convention controller updates the PodIntent with the latest version of the PodTemplateSpec and sets `PodIntent.status.conditions[].status=True` where `PodIntent.status.conditions[].type=Ready`.
 This status change signals the Supply Chain Choreographer that the Convention Service is finished with it's work.